Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 ## Structures in MATLAB

-In MATLAB, a '.' operator identifies a structure.
+In MATLAB, a dot operator '.' identifies a structure.
 A structure contains a list of fields.
 Each field is a variable name that stores a particular piece of data.

 {% codesnippet "./mCode/p1.m", lines="3:8" %}{% endcodesnippet %}